 1930 Glenview Road, Glenview, IL 60025

-The Glenview Public Library offers a full roster of computer workshops in the Technology Lab.
 Improve your core skills or explore special subjects.
 Glenview Library card required.
-Quarterly schedule available here.
+Current Schedule.

 The Internet is a public communications network.
-Information sent to or from your laptop can be intercepted by a third party with a wireless device and appropriate software.
-Transmitting any personal information such as passwords, credit card, or Social Security numbers while using a public wireless access network is not recommended.
-Virus and security protection is also the responsibility of the patron.
-The Library assumes no responsibility for damage, theft, or loss of any kind to a patron's equipment, software, or data files.
-Please review the Library’s Internet Access policy (PDF) for Internet usage details.
+Information sent to or from your wireless device, or when using library-provided computers, may be intercepted by a third party.
+Transmitting any personal information such as passwords, credit card, or Social Security numbers while using any public access network is not recommended.
+Virus and security protection on personal technology devices is also the responsibility of the patron.
+The library assumes no responsibility for damage, theft, or loss of any kind to a patron's equipment, software, or data files.
+Please refer to the Library Internet Access Policy for specific details.